-- 5.5.17.2 Reports of evaluations of this Committee are submitted to the Director of Sponsored Research and to the Academic Research Committee.
-[94-2, Rev. 1995, 2001, 08-43, 2014] [Revised per Provost] - 5.5.18 The Institutional Review Board (IRB) consists of four faculty members, one community delegate, and one staff member, each appointed by the Provost for a fixed term, which can be renewed.
+5.5.18.2 Reports of evaluations of this Committee are submitted to the Director of Sponsored Research and to the Academic Research Committee.
+[94-2, Rev. 1995, 2001, 08-43, 2014, 2019]

+5.5.19 The Institutional Review Board (IRB) consists of four faculty members, one community delegate, and one staff member, each appointed by the Provost for a fixed term, which can be renewed.
 The Director of Sponsored Research serves as an ex officio member.
-The IRB includes both men and women and a non-scientist.
-[Added 1990, 94-2, 93-32, 01-3, 08-43, 2014, 17-40, Board, May 12, 2018] [Revised per Provost] - 5.5.18.1 In accordance with the Federal-wide Assurance agreement between the College and the U.S. Office for Human Research Protections, the Lafayette College IRB is responsible for ensuring that research conducted by Lafayette faculty, staff, students, and guests of the College is in compliance with Title 45, Part 46 of the Code of Federal Regulations (CFR) and relevant disciplinary standards for research involving human participants.
+The IRB is to be gender diverse and include at least one non-scientist.
+[Added 1990, 94-2, 93-32, 01-3, 08-43, 2014, 17-40, Board, May 12, 2018, 2019]

+5.5.19.1 In accordance with the Federal-wide Assurance agreement between the College and the U.S. Office for Human Research Protections, the Lafayette College IRB is responsible for ensuring that research conducted by Lafayette faculty, staff, students, and guests of the College is in compliance with Title 45, Part 46 of the Code of Federal Regulations (CFR) and relevant disciplinary standards for research involving human participants.
 The CFR defines research as "A systematic investigation, including research development, testing and evaluation, designed to develop or contribute to generalizable knowledge."
 Thus, any study that meets this definition of research and involves human subjects requires IRB review.
-[Added 17-40, Board, May 12, 2018] - The responsibilities of this Committee are to review proposed and continuing research projects involving human subjects in conformance with Title 45, Part 46 of the Code of Federal Regulations.
+[Added 17-40, Board, May 12, 2018]

+The responsibilities of this Committee are to review proposed and continuing research projects involving human subjects in conformance with Title 45, Part 46 of the Code of Federal Regulations.
 Decisions regarding research projects are conveyed in writing to the Director of Sponsored Research.
-[94-2, 93-32, Rev. 2002, 08-43, 2014, 17-40, Board, May 12, 2018] [Revised per Provost]
+[94-2, 93-32, Rev. 2002, 08-43, 2014, 17-40, Board, May 12, 2018, 2019]